-- Completed Application for Graduate Admission - A \$45 nonrefundable application fee - Official transcripts from all institutions leading to and awarding the applicant's baccalaureate degree and all postbaccalaureate study (To be considered official, a transcript must come directly from the Office of the Registrar of the school attended to the Graduate Center at Azusa Pacific University.
-Students' sealed copies will not be considered official.) - Bachelor's degree from a regionally accredited institution - Minimum undergraduate grade-point average of 3.0 on a 4.0 scale (Provisional admittance may be granted to individuals who do not meet this criteria if competency can be shown.) - Three recommendation forms submitted by school administrators who have current knowledge of applicant's academic ability and potential for service in school administration - Letter to the dean describing educational goals as well as short- and long-term professional goals - Statement of Experience or résumé verifying with supervisor signatures at least three years of full-time service under a California "basic" credential (i.e., Teaching, PPS, Library, School Nurse, etc.) - Valid California teaching, services, or designated subject credential - Successful completion of the CBEST or evidence of paid registration for the next CBEST (Proof of successful completion must be provided before completing fieldwork.) - International students who have graduated from a college or university where English was not the principle language must provide the minimum TOEFL score of 550. - International students have a separate application procedure.
-Contact the Office of International Student Services.
+- 4. Official transcripts from all institutions leading to and awarding the applicant's baccalaureate degree and all postbaccalaureate study (To be considered official, a transcript must come directly from the Office of the Registrar of the school attended to the Graduate Center at Azusa Pacific University.
+Students' sealed copies will not be considered official.) - 5.
+Bachelor's degree from a regionally accredited institution - Minimum undergraduate grade-point average of 3.0 on a 4.0 scale (Provisional admittance may be granted to individuals who do not meet this criteria if competency can be shown.) - Three recommendation forms submitted by school administrators who have current knowledge of applicant's academic ability and potential for service in school administration - Letter to the dean describing educational goals as well as short- and long-term professional goals - Résumé or Statement of Experience, verifying with supervisor signatures at least three years of full-time service under a California "basic" credential (i.e., Teaching, PPS, Library, School Nurse, etc.) - 10.
+Valid California teaching, services, or designated subject credential - 11.
+Successful completion of the CBEST or evidence of paid registration for the next CBEST (Proof of successful completion must be provided before completing fieldwork.) - 12.
+International students who have graduated from a college or university where English was not the principle language must provide the minimum TOEFL score of 550.